semantalytics/awesome-semantic-web/README.md

 - [LinkedPipes-ETL](https://github.com/linkedpipes/etl) - Linked Data ETL pipeline
 - [swrlapi](https://github.com/protegeproject/swrlapi) - The SWRLAPI is a Java API for working with the OWL-based SWRL rule and SQWRL query languages.
 It includes graphical tools for editing and executing rules and queries.
 - [RDFUnit(https://github.com/AKSW/RDFUnit) - RDFUnit is implemented on top of the Test-Driven Data Validation Ontology and designed to read and produce RDF that complies to that ontology only.
+- [IGUANA](https://github.com/AKSW/IGUANA) - IGUANA is a benchmark execution framework for triple stores

 ## Mapping